FarshadAmiri/langgraph-multiagent-assistant/CONTRIBUTING.md

-# Contributing to InfoMind
+# Contributing to WasMAS

-Thank you for your interest in contributing to InfoMind!
+Thank you for your interest in contributing to WasMAS!
 This document provides guidelines and instructions for contributing.

 ## 🚀 Getting Started